AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-20-An-algorithm-for-polygons-with-rounded-corners.md

 asVec(p2, p1, v1);
 asVec(p2, p3, v2);

-// Cross product of the two vectors sinA = v1.nx * v2.ny - v1.ny * v2.nx;
+// Cross product of the two vectors - what we discussed in the previous section sinA = v1.nx * v2.ny - v1.ny * v2.nx;

 // Cross product of v2 and the line at 90 degrees to v1